jsuh9/jsuh9.github.io/_pages/about.md

 Welcome!
 I am a PhD student at Purdue University in the School of Aeronautics and Astronautics.
 I am advised by Dr. Takashi Tanaka at the [Networked Control Systems Lab](https://networked-control-systems-lab.github.io/).

-My research focus is on <em>Encrypted Control</em>, a novel field that touches upon both [control theory](https://en.wikipedia.org/wiki/Control_theory) and [cryptography](https://en.wikipedia.org/wiki/Cryptography).
-In this research, we apply a cryptographic method called <em>[homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)</em> into control systems [Cyber-Physical Systems](https://www.nsf.gov/funding/opportunities/cps-cyber-physical-systems) to **enable a privacy-preserving, secure decision-making**.
+My research focus is on <em>Encrypted Control</em>, an intersection of [control theory](https://en.wikipedia.org/wiki/Control_theory) and [cryptography](https://en.wikipedia.org/wiki/Cryptography).
+In this research, we apply a cryptographic method such as <em>[homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)</em> into [Cyber-Physical Systems](https://www.nsf.gov/funding/opportunities/cps-cyber-physical-systems) to **enable a privacy-preserving, secure decision-making**.

 This is my professional webpage as well as my personal blog.
 You can check out my CV, publications, or read up on my latest blog posts.